ArnavPalkhiwala/STAT496Capstone/README.md

 <h2> What are we testing for (ONLY changing one at a time)?: </h2>

 - Order - does the order in which the resumes/essays are submitted impact how they’re scored?
 - LLM Quality Eval - can an LLM accurately score and understand the quality of the input with and without examples?
-(Zero vs. Few Shot Prompting)
+(Zero vs. Few-Shot Prompting)